Growth Hormone Deficiency in Children

 • Sometimes replacement of other hormones

 Children are given injections of synthetic growth hormone.
-Injections traditionally are given once a day, but a newer form of growth hormone is injected once a week.
+Injections traditionally are given once a day, but newer forms of growth hormone are injected once a week.
 The hormones are given until children reach an acceptable height or until children do not grow more than 1 inch (about 2.5 centimeters) in a year.
 During the first year of treatment, children may grow up to 4 to 5 inches (10 to 12 centimeters), but individual responses vary.

 Children do not usually have side effects from growth hormone therapy, although some develop mild swelling of the limbs that usually resolves quickly or infrequently develop more serious side effects such as increased pressure in the brain (idiopathic intracranial hypertension) or a problem in the upper thigh bone that can show up as knee or hip pain or limping (slipped capital femoral epiphysis).